No matter how old you are, spring and summer in Wisconsin are great for cycling.

 Whether you’re a weekend rider or training for a 100-mile ride, biking is an enjoyable way to add physical activity to your life.
 Cycling outside:

-• Burns calories and promotes weight loss and maintenance, which improve joint health.
+- Burns calories and promotes weight loss and maintenance, which improves joint health.

 These benefits improve overall health and wellness.

 Cycling, especially road cycling, is not considered a weight-bearing exercise.
-And bones need the pressure and stress of weight to stimulate the bone-building process.
+And bones need the pressure and stress of weight to stimulate bone-building.